AdobeDocs/experience-manager-65.en/help/mobile/develop-mobile-apps-testing.md

 * Functional - Are all requirements met by your app?
 * Usability - Is the app easy to use and understand by your customer?
 * Performance - What happens during a spike in usage?
-Are the app elements, like swipes and carousels, quick and don’t detract away from the experience?
+Are the app elements, like swipes and carousels, quick and don't detract away from the experience?
 * Failure or Interrupts - What happens when there is an incoming call or notification while your app is running?
 What happens if there is a network outage or power off?
 * Installation and Updates - How is the install experience?
 How are updates pushed out?
 * Technical - Is your app consuming too much power from a device?